 Cliff St Post Office

 On the right is the Cliff Street Post Office (opened 10.08.1889).
 Note the horse hitching rails and the notice boards for shipping news.
-On the corner of Croke Street is the Pier Hotel, with an advertisement for The Port Brewery Ship Brand Pale Ale.
+On the corner of Croke Street is the Pier Hotel, with an advertisement for Port Brewery Ship brand Pale Ale.
 The hotel was opened in 1873 and demolished in 1955.
-(Fremantle History Centre photo no. 604, c1903)
+(Fremantle History Library photo no. 604, c.
+1903)

 The Cliff St Post Office was opened in 1889 and was used until 1907 when the current Post Office in Market St came into service.
 It was demolished in 1967, and has been (disgracefully) a carpark ever since.

 The Fremantle Post Office located in Market Street, Fremantle was designed by Hillson Beasley of the Public Works Department, planned in 1906 and opened in 1907.
 It was renovated during the Western Australian Centenary year of 1929, and again in 1987 for the America's Cup challenge.
 It continues to be used as the post office.
 Wikipedia.